jarodh-f/HeltecWiKi/news/2025-heltec-maker-contest/2025-heltec-maker-contest.md

   <TabItem value="step-2" label="2: Review & Approval">
     #### Review & Approval
-    - Our team will review via Github after we receive your application.
+    - Our team will review via Gitthub after we receive your application.
-    - As long as you are using at least one Heltec product and clearly describe your project, it will be approved, merged and displayed in this page(网址).
+    - Once we merged your PR, your project will be displayed in [this page](https://wiki.heltec.org/news).

-:::tip P. S.
+:::note
-You’ll get notified with your 15% off discount, once approved.
+And you’ll also get notified with your 15% off discount, once approved.
 (One time use per participant )
 :::
   </TabItem>